Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 at www.SeleniumHQ.org*

-The "AndWait" commands
+The "AndWait" Commands
 ----------------------

-The difference between a command and it's *AndWait* alternative is that the regular command (e.g. *click*) will do the action and continue with the following command as fast as it can.
-While the *AndWait* alternative (e.g. *clickAndWait*) tells Selenium to **wait** for the page to load after the action has been done.
+The difference between a command and its *AndWait* alternative is that the regular command (e.g. *click*) will do the action and continue with the following command as fast as it can, while the *AndWait* alternative (e.g. *clickAndWait*) tells Selenium to **wait** for the page to load after the action has been done.

+..
+TODO: mam-p:  I don't believe the following is true, at least in Selenium-IDE.
+Perhaps it is supposed to be true, but I don't think we should misrepresent the current status.

-The *andWait* alternative is always used when the action causes the browser to navigate to another page or reload the present one.
+The *AndWait* alternative is always used when the action causes the browser to navigate to another page or reload the present one.

 Be aware, if you use an *AndWait* command for an action that does not trigger a navigation/refresh, your test will fail.
-This happens because Selenium will reach the *AndWait*'s timeout without seeing any navigation or refresh being made, this is why Selenium raises a timeout exception.
+This happens because Selenium will reach the *AndWait*'s timeout without seeing any navigation or refresh being made, causing Selenium to raise a timeout exception.